vnovell/Snatcher-MSX-keyboard-overlay-for-Retroach/README.md

 **2 - Joypad**: a 9-way joypad and an 'action button' (that need to be hold to fire the gun), for the action scenes

-**3 - Full Keyboard**: a fully functional MSX keyboard, useful to use the Junqer HQ computer.
+**3 - Full Keyboard**: a fully functional MSX keyboard, useful to use the Junker HQ computer.

 There is also a **'Fast Forward'** button for convenience.